m-pilia/m-pilia.github.io/posts/_posts/2019-11-17-jacobian-registration.md

-*Imaging-omics*, or *imiomics* for short, is a medical image analysis methodology introduced at Uppsala University in 2017, that allows to study and visualise pointwise correlations between the local body composition and non-image biomarkers [[1]](#1).
+*Imaging-omics*, or *imiomics* for short, is a medical image analysis methodology introduced at Uppsala University in 2017, that allows to study and visualise pointwise correlations between the local body composition and non-image biomarkers {% cite strand2017concept %}.
 In this context, "body composition" denotes local information such as the volume and composition of tissues in each point of the body, while non-image biomarkers can be for instance body measurements (height, weight, waist circumference, etc.), blood analysis values, physical test (bioimpedance, VO<sub>2</sub> max, etc.), and any other numeric measures that can be associated to a subject.

 In other words, imiomics makes it possible to visualise a correlation map between some local physical property of the body and other global measures.
-The following example from Lind et al. [[2]](#2) gives a clear idea of the power of such approach, showing the correlation between adipose tissue volume and total fat mass, lean mass, and waist-hip ratio.
+The following example from Lind et al. {% cite lind2019proof %} gives a clear idea of the power of such approach, showing the correlation between adipose tissue volume and total fat mass, lean mass, and waist-hip ratio.
 Clear correlations are visible, such as a positive one between subcutaneous tissues in the hips and total fat mass, and a negative one between lung volume and total fat mass:

 <a href="https://www.nature.com/articles/s41598-019-43690-w">
     <img src="/posts/img/imio/local_mass.webp"